China underlines cautious approach to biotech crops

 But Han said that it remained an "extremely sensitive" issue for all of Chinese society.
 "It's a hot topic for everyone in their daily life."

-While recognising the problem of public perception, Chinese scientists are increasingly impatient with the government's approach.
+While recognizing the problem of public perception, Chinese scientists are increasingly impatient with the government's approach.

 "Scientists are in a hurry, companies are in a hurry, farmers are also in a hurry.
 But our government departments need to speed up," Huang Dafang, research fellow and former director of the Biotechnology Research Institute at China's Academy of Agricultural Sciences told reporters last week.

-He also questioned why the government had stalled commercialisation of GMO crops.
+He also questioned why the government had stalled commercialization of GMO crops.

 "New strains are still not being approved.
 Is it because of safety?
 No, it's because of government process."